 In this article we will analyze display conditions with “And” and “Or”.

 Display conditions with “And” symbol display an element of the questionnaire when all conditions with this symbol are simultaneously true.

-In this case question Q4 is displayed just if I selected answer with code “2” to question Q2 and answer “2” at question Q1 and answer “1” at question Q3.
+In this case question Q4 is displayed only if I selected answer with code “2” to question Q2 and answer “2” at question Q1 and answer “1” at question Q3.

-If even one of those condition is not true, question Q4 won’t be displayed.
+If even one of those condition is not true, question Q4 will not be displayed.

-So if in question Q3 I select answer “3”, question Q4 won’t be displayed.
+So if in question Q3 I select answer “3”, question Q4 will not be displayed.